-Without energizing the glowplug, open the throttle a little from the idle position.
-Turn the engine over using the starter until the fuel is seen to reach the carburetor.
+Without heating the glowplug, open the throttle a little from the idle position.
+Turn the engine using the starter until the fuel is seen to reach carburetor

-7. Preparation of starting
+7 Preparation of starting

 Make sure that the transmitter throttle stick is at the fully closed position and the throttle trim at center position, and make sure that idle-up switch on the transmitter is off.
+Hold the rotor head by hand so that rotor cannot rotate when the engine is Started.
+Also, steady the model with a foot on the landing-gear skid.